 This trip to the cloakroom in the fourth grade – was to tell me I wasn’t good enough for her choir.

 Can you imagine all those children in the classroom – waiting – staring toward the door to the cloakroom.
-Can you imagine me with tears in my eyes – a sad face, my head down, being afraid to glance up, walking slowly back to my desk.

 When I finally reached my seat, a tear fell onto my cheek and I heard children chanting, “She can’t sing…”